 Studies now show that AI software is outperforming humans in important diagnostic tasks, which increases the prospects of a doctorless diagnosis at some point in the future.

 Man and machine may collaborate for some time.
-Still, it’s clear that the med-tech industry is opening up to smart software, and money is being poured into the industry to develop and evolve learning algorithms.
-Artificial intelligence has already replaced humans on some tasks, but where the limits lie is debatable.
+Still, the med-tech industry is opening up to smart software.
+Furthermore, funds are pouring into research efforts to develop and evolve learning algorithms.
+AI has already replaced humans on some tasks, but where the limits lie is debatable.

-As artificial intelligence has the ability to sift through vast amounts of data, it certainly has the potential to take the burden away from overworked medical practitioners.
+As AI can sift through vast amounts of data, it certainly has the potential to take the burden away from overworked doctors, nurses, etc.

 What Are Other Acoustic Diagnostics Applications There?